hearthdesign/3-works-by-albrecht-duerer/README.md

 # Three Works by Albrecht Dürer
+---
 This website presents three engravings by the German Renaissance master Albrecht Dürer (1471–1528).
 Designed to engage audiences of all ages, the site offers an interactive, multimedia experience that brings these classic works to life.

 ---
 ![Screenshot 2025-06-15 111436](https://github.com/user-attachments/assets/ea310cc0-deae-47ba-be4d-ce40fb4e82a9)

 ---
-##Instructions
+## Instructions
 ---

 ![Screenshot 2025-06-15 105910](https://github.com/user-attachments/assets/7fd38170-194c-45bc-8731-56a25a4e0eb3)

 ---
+## Features
+---
-## Interactive Colourization and Animation
+### Interactive Colourization and Animation
 To create a more immersive experience, I partially colourized one of the black-and-white engravings using Photoshop.
 I then incorporated HTML and CSS animations, primarily through the use of the :hover pseudo-class and manipulation of the z-axis.

 When users move their cursor over specific areas of the images, coloured versions of figures or accompanying text overlays appear—bringing new depth to the static artworks.

 ---

 ![Screenshot 2025-06-15 112937](https://github.com/user-attachments/assets/5e9163c1-9787-499a-a0a6-3cf416c2f9f6)